devsocietydemo/hacsec/app/bank-frontend/README.md

+### Security hackathon - Examplary UI application
+# "Banking App"

+## Installation

+- Install Yarn:
+`npm install -g yarn`
+- Run the application
+`yarn start`

+## How to play with that?

+As a user name, put the customer ID.
+Password please leave empty, as we do not have any passwords :)

+Then click Login

+You should be redirected to accounts list.
+Click on the accounts to preview the balance.

+This UI app contains proxy to :3000, defined in package.json.

+## Create-react-app's boilerplate guide - bundled with create-react-app - END OF CONTENT RELATED TO APPLICATION

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>